a10networks/a10-neutron-lbaas/README.md

 Open `/etc/neutron/neutron_lbaas.conf` in your preferred text editor.

-In the list of `service_provider` settings, ensure there is only a single entry for LOADBALANCERV2 (you can comment out existing entries) enabled:
+In the list of `service_provider` settings, add a service provider for A10
+Networks:
 `service_provider = LOADBALANCERV2:A10Networks:neutron_lbaas.drivers.a10networks.driver_v2.ThunderDriver:default`

 ##### Device configuration